cenka11y/finnai/04_I18n_Copy_Deck.md

 - A/B testing for key conversion points
 - Regular updates based on user feedback

-This copy deck serves as the foundation for all user-facing text in SOUAI, ensuring consistent, culturally appropriate communication across all supported languages.
+This copy deck serves as the foundation for all user-facing text in SUOAI, ensuring consistent, culturally appropriate communication across all supported languages.